DOdrums/PortfolioProjectTwo/README.md

 Let's have a look all the data that is in the bottom of the tutor.
 From right to left:

 * 'errors' counts the amount of errors you made while typing.
 If you hit backspace you can retype a letter, this is implemented to make the typing experience more realistic.
 However, hitting backspace after incorrectly typing a letter, won't affect the 'errors' value.
-So, if you want to have 0 errors in your typing test, you should really make 0 errors!
+So, if you want to have 0 errors on your typing test, you should really make 0 errors!
-* Next comes the 'acrcy' value, which is an abbreviation of accuracy.
-This value is calculated with the value from 'errors' and simply show your accuracy in typing in a percentage value (100% would be 0 errors)
+* Next comes the 'acrcy' value, which is an abbreviation of 'accuracy'.
+This value is calculated with the value from 'errors' and simply shows your accuracy in typing in a percentage value (100% would be 0 errors)
-* Next is the WPM value, which stands for words per minute.
+* Next is the WPM value, which stands for 'words per minute'.
 This value is pretty self explanatory, it calculates how fast you type and displays this in a words per minute value.
 * The last little feature is a refresh button.
-This will return to the start of the typing tutor, where user gets to pick text or code.
+This will return user to the start of the typing tutor, where user gets to pick text or code.
 Furthermore, all values will be reset back to zero.

 #### Code Option